BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 The *only* thing that justifies concurrency is speed.
-If your program isn't running fast enough---and be careful here, because just *wanting* it to run faster isn't justification---first apply a profiler (see [Profiling and Optimizing]) to discover whether there's some other optimization you can perform.
+If your program isn't running fast enough---and be careful here, because just *wanting* it to run faster isn't justification---first apply a profiler to discover whether there's some other optimization you can perform.

 If you're compelled into concurrency, take the simplest, safest approach to the problem.
 Use well-known libraries and write as little of your own code as